Accelerating Vision Transformers with Adaptive Patch Sizes: Experiments

 \subsection{Ablations}

 We ablate components of APT to evaluate their effect on speed and accuracy.

 \textbf{Measuring APT overhead.} Next, we measure the computational overhead introduced by APT.
 Re-arranging the input patches and using masks does not have zero computational cost, and given that GPUs are highly optimized for constant input shapes, understanding the cost of adding APT is important.
-The results of this analysis are in~\Cref{tab:vanilla_apt_comparison}.
+The results of this analysis are in~\Cref{tab:vanilla_apt_comparison}, showing that with no sequence reduction, APT is about 10\% slower.
+Next, Figure \Cref{fig:runtime_breakdown} measures the speed of the ZeroConv and sequence packing operations.
+When setting $\tau=-1$, the ZeroConv operation is much faster, since no additional computation is incurred.
+However, when $\tau=5.75$, it takes about 10\% of the end-to-end model latency.
+The resulting speedup from removing extra tokens more than makes up for this, though, yielding a net 33\% speedup.
+We also perform the entropy computation on the CPU dataloader, parallelizing it across multiple cores and overlapping it with the GPU model computation.
+This yields no additional overhead.

 \textbf{Zero-initialization.} Finally, we ablate the use of our \textit{zero-initialized} connection for incorporating higher-resolution details in larger patches.
 In~\Cref{tab:zeroinit_ablation}, we compare with a simple residual connection, a non-zero initialized connection, and resizing.
 We find that initializing to zero offers the best off-the-shelf accuracy as well as the strongest performance after an epoch of training.
 This matches the finding of ControlNet \citep{zhang2023controlnet}, which showed that zero-initialization works well for adding new capabilities without adding harmful noise to the original model.